cloudjordan/aws-bootcamp-cruddur-2023/journal/week1.md

  return results
 ```

-Now when I open up the backend port URL and append the `/api/activities/notifications` Returns the notifications endpoint data:
+Now when I open up the backend port URL and append the `/api/activities/notifications` Returns the notifications endpoint data.

+## 3. Setting Up The Frontend of The Social Media Application